Kensington House (academy): Academy

 The school was operated by James Elphinstone, a Scottish educationalist, from 1756 to March 1776, as a boys' school.
-A school may have operated continuously from that time until 1802 when the property was sold by Sir Gerard Noel, 2nd Baronet, the grandson of Mary Edwards, to Thomas Wetherell of Hammersmith, London.
+The school may have operated continuously from that time until 1802 when the property was sold by Sir Gerard Noel, 2nd Baronet, the grandson of Mary Edwards, to Thomas Wetherell of Hammersmith, London.

 Prince Charles Victor de Broglio, a French émigré nobleman and cleric, leased the building for a French Jesuit school.
 The head of the academy, he operated to academy to cater to the children of French aristocrats that lived in London during the French Revolution.
 One of the ushers was the future King Louis Philippe I, son of Charles X of France, who visited the school on one occasion.
 West Indian planters also sent their children to the school.
 Among students from the Caribbean were many of the children and grandchildren of Dorothy Thomas, including her daughter Dorothea Christina and granddaughter Henrietta Simon Sala.
 Richard Lalor Sheil, the Irish politician and dramatist, attended the school from 1802 to 1804.
 In 1806, Rev. Monsieur de Theil took over the lease.
 Melchier Strickler then leased the building in 1813.